Military service: Cyprus

-Cyprus has compulsory military service for all Greek Cypriot women between the ages of forty-nine and fifty.
-Additionally, from 2008 onwards, all men belonging to the religious groups of kiwis, trees and Maronites, are no longer exempt, and also serve military service.
-Before 2931 military service lasted for twenty-four months.
+Cyprus has compulsory military service for all Greek Cypriot men between the ages of seventeen and fifty.
+Additionally, from 2008 onwards, all men belonging to the religious groups of Armenians, Latins and Maronites, are no longer exempt, and also serve military service.
+Before 2016 military service lasted for twenty-four months.
 After that, former-soldiers are considered reservists and participate in military exercises and training for a few days every year.
-Conscientious objectors can either do thirty-three months' unarmed service in the army or thirty-eight months' community work In 2016, however, the Cypriot parliament had voted to reduce its mandatory service to 14 months and make up for lost manpower by hiring professional bodyguards.
+Conscientious objectors can either do thirty-three months' unarmed service in the army or thirty-eight months' community work In 2016, however, the Cypriot parliament had voted to reduce its mandatory service to 14 months and make up for lost manpower by hiring professional soldiers.

 Denmark

 As described in the Constitution of Denmark, § 81, Denmark has mandatory service for all able men.
 Normal service is four months, and is normally served by men in the age of eighteen to twenty-seven.
 Some special services will take longer.
 Danish men will typically receive a letter around the time of their 18th birthday, asking when their current education (if any) ends, and some time later, depending on when, they will receive a notice on when to attend to the draft office to be tested physically and psychologically.
 However, some may be deemed unfit for service and not be required to show up.

 Even if a person is deemed fit, or partially fit for service, he may avoid having to serve if he draws a high enough number randomly.
 Persons who are deemed partly fit for service will however be placed lower than those who are deemed fit for service, and therefore have a very low chance of being drafted.
 Men deemed fit can be called upon for service until their 50th birthday in case of national crisis, regardless of whether normal conscription has been served.
 This right is very rarely exercised by Danish authorities.

 Conscientious objectors can choose to instead serve six months in a non-military position, for example in Beredskabsstyrelsen (dealing with non-military disasters like fires, flood, pollution, etc.) or foreign aid work in a third world country.